dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

     $ tmux attach -t 2

 ### Config options
 The file `~/.tmux.conf` is a plaintext file used by Tmux for local config.
-This example config file shows some common options:
+This is what mine looks like:

     # set scroll history to 10,000 lines
     set-option -g history-limit 10000